Over the Apron

 Glossary

-All 27 terms the simulator uses, filed in four drawers — explained the way you’d explain them to a friend, cited the way you’d win an argument.
+The main terms the simulator uses, filed in four drawers — written plainly, with CBA references where they help.
 The same cards pop up anywhere you tap a term in the app.

 The lines